 - Durnik was a smith who married Polgara in The Belgariad.
 He gave her delicate roses... of steel.
 Especially impressive when you consider he only used magic to give them color, smell, and perhaps rust-proof them and The ended up with a whole garden full.

-- Perrin from The Wheel of Time.
-A recurring theme in the series is Perrin hesitating between the life of a blacksmith and a warrior.
+- Perrin Aybara is an apprentice smith and Closer to Earth than the other Two Rivers characters.
+He frequently struggles to balance the life of a smith and the life of a warrior — and, later, the life of a lord.
 Robert Jordan actually researched blacksmithing, and depictions of Perrin working are meticulously accurate (except for a minor error or two that were corrected in later editions.)

-- Also noteworthy is that blacksmiths are given special eminence in the culture of the Aiel, a Proud Warrior Race.
+- Blacksmiths are given special eminence in the culture of the Aiel, a Proud Warrior Race.
 They're the only members of the society not expected to take up arms in a fight, and are similarly immune to attacks from a rival clan.
 Killing a blacksmith is possibly the most heinous crime the Aiel recognise, except possibly for killing a child.